-The Falcons have even given themselves some margin for error.
-They’ve already locked up a playoff spot.
-Even if they lose to the Saints, they will merely need to beat Carolina (2-13) at home in the regular-season finale to lock up everything that’s at stake in this one.
+They've already locked up a playoff spot.
+Even if they lose Monday night's game against New Orleans, they will merely need to beat a two-win Carolina team at home in the regular-season finale to lock up the division title and home-field advantage throughout the NFC playoffs.

 "You never want to leave any doubt," said Roddy White, the Falcons star receiver and chief provocateur.
 "That's the tone in our locker room.
 We want to beat these guys again, because we don't want to leave any doubt.
 You never want to lose to a team, then have them come back and play you again."